kreshuklab/spoco/README.md

 ```

 ## Training
-This implementation uses `DistributedDataParallel` training/prediction.
+This implementation uses `DistributedDataParallel` training.
 In order to restrict the number of GPUs used for training
 use `CUDA_VISIBLE_DEVICES`, e.g. `CUDA_VISIBLE_DEVICES=0 python spoco_train.py ...` will execute training on `GPU:0`.

 ### CVPPP dataset